The Best Guide to Akiu Otaki Falls and Futakuchi Gorge

 How to Get to Futakuchi Gorge

-From Akiu Ōtaki Falls, take Sendai City Bus bound for Futakuchi (二口行き) and get off at Futakuchi (二口).
-From the bus stop, it is around a 15-minute walk to the trailhead.
+From Akiu Ōtaki Falls, take the Sendai City Bus bound for Futakuchi (二口行き) and get off at Futakuchi (二口).
+From the bus stop, itis about a 15-minute walk to the trailhead.

 Important: